 “The UK is a very divided country, with hate crime on the rise,” she tells the Cable.
 “Brexit is a cause and a consequence of this.
 Roma and Irish Traveller communities have often been demonised in the past, so I am concerned that the current situation is just increasing this prejudice.”

 Persecution of Roma is nothing new.
 The Nazis and their collaborators killed over half of the Roma and Sinti populations in a genocide that has been all but ignored until recently, and they’re still among the most persecuted and discriminated against groups in the EU.
 With hate crime on the rise in Bristol and across the UK since the referendum, it’s not a good time to abandon the already limited integration policies that exist now.

 Do you have a story to share for our series on our series on Bristol’s Gypsy, Roma and Traveller populations?
-Get in touch by email or filling out the form: firstname.lastname@example.org.
+Get in touch on email@example.com.
 Interviews can be anonymous.